-The PureXP+ technology works from 75Hz all the way up to 240Hz, so you can experiment yourself and see what works best for you.
+The PureXP+ technology works from 75Hz up to 240Hz, so you can experiment yourself and see what works best for you.
 The best settings will vary between different games too.

 PureXP+ cannot be active at the same time as FreeSync/G-SYNC Compatible.

-The ViewSonic XG270 will also get a new firmware update sometime in Q1 2020 which will allow you to change strobe pulse-length (with four different levels) in order to reduce the amount of sacrificed brightness at cost of motion clarity.
+The ViewSonic XG270 also provides you with the ability to change strobe pulse-length (with four different levels) to lower the amount of sacrificed brightness at the cost of motion clarity.

-Besides the impeccable MBR performance with minimal strobe crosstalk, the ViewSonic XG270 monitor offers imperceptible input lag of ~2ms and a rapid 1ms GtG pixel response time speed that’s on par with 240Hz TN models.
+Besides the impeccable MBR performance with minimal strobe crosstalk, the ViewSonic XG270 monitor offers an unnoticeable input lag of ~2ms and a rapid 1ms GtG pixel response time speed that’s on par with 240Hz TN models.